kurator-dev/kurator/docs/content/en/docs/cluster-operator/vms-cluster-lifecycle.md

     # address is your VIP, assume your VIP is 192.x.x.0
     address: 192.x.x.0
     # loadBalancerDomainName is an optional field that sets the load balancer domain name.
-    # If not specified, the default name, "lb-apiserver.kubernetes.local" is used.
+    # If not specified, the default name, controlPlaneConfig.address is used.
     loadBalancerDomainName: my-apiserver-lb.kurator.com
     # optional, sets extra Subject Alternative Names for the API Server signing cert.
     # If you don't have any want to add, you can directly remove this field.